Kentucky-Fried-Circuits/DataGS/README.md

 Java needs to have the current directory, the bin directory, and the name of all the requires JAR files in the `-cp` argument.
 The program itself is then started with `packageName.className`.
 Or `dataGS.DataGS`.

+<a name="jarfile"></a>
+### Jar file (Work in progress)
+(NOTE: The current set up is a work in progress )
+In the utilities directory you can find a directory called DataGSJar.
+Within that directory you will find three files and two directories.
+This directory is set up as a basic example set up for starting the software using a jar file.

+* `DataGS.jar` - The DataGS jar file.
+* `startDataGS_jar` - the bash script to run the jar file
+* `channels_magWebPro.json` - the [channels.json](#chanDescFileFormat) file read in by DataGS.jar, given it is unchanged from `startDataGS_jar`
+* `www` - local copy of the [website](#website)
+* `logLocal` - The directory DataGS.jar will save log files to, given it is unchanged from `startDataGS_jar`

+You should be able to simply run `./start` from the terminal.